 - 1. Violation of Student Code of Ethics and AOTA Code of Ethics (Appendix A & B). - 2.
-Inability of the student to maintain an overall grade point average of 2.75 for all course work needed to meet degree requirements. - 3.
-Inability of the student to maintain a Health Science major grade point average of 2.75 or greater. - 4.
+Inability of the student to maintain an overall grade point average of 2.5 for all course work needed to meet degree requirements. - 3.
+Inability of the student to maintain an average of 75% on tests and quizzes in any OTA course - 4.
 Failure of student to complete BIOL1130 with a "C" or greater by end of the second semester. - 5.
-Failure of the student to receive a "C" or greater in any technical course (OTAT

-- prefix). - 6.
+Failure of the student to receive a "C" or greater in any OTA technical course (OTAT prefix). - 6.
 Deficiencies as described in the "Professional Probation Policy" of this handbook. - 7.
-Excessive (defined as more than 3) absence and/or tardiness for lecture, laboratory, and/or clinical course. - 8.
-Plagiarism (to steal another's ideas or words and to pass them off as your own) or cheating on any type of program evaluation. - 9.
+Excessive (defined as more than 3) absence and/or tardiness for lecture, laboratory, and/or clinical course.

+- 8. Plagiarism (to steal another's ideas or words and to pass them off as your own) or cheating on any type of program evaluation. - 9.
 Falsification of patient or therapeutic records. - 10.
-Appearing in classes or clinical experiences while under the influence of mind altering substances. - 11.
+Appearing in classes or clinical experiences while under the influence of mindaltering substances. - 11.
 Patient abuse of any type (i.e. physical, verbal, sexual or mental). - 12.
-Theft of University, hospital, or patient property.
+Theft of University, hospital, or patient property. - 13.
+Forgery of any documents required by the OTA program or for Fieldwork. - 14.
+Failure to meet requirements for Level 2 Fieldwork as defined by assigned Fieldwork site (i.e. inability to pass drug test, non-compliance with vaccine requirements, refusal to adhere to facility dress code, etc)